SergeantWiley/ChessNet/README.md

 Data Preproccessing Completed!
 ## Data Formatting

 Currently, our data is in a numpy matrix.
 Instead, it needs to be in a tensor.
-Every game state needs to be passed into the function below to format it for Training later
+Every game state needs to be passed into the function below to format it for training later
 ```python
 def prepare_dataset(board_states):
     dataset = []